ROCm/Tensile/docs/src/cli-reference/TensileCreateLibrary.rst

 .. code-block::

-    TensileCreateLibrary <absolute path to>/Logic tensile-output HIP
+    TensileCreateLibrary /home/myuser/Logic tensile-output HIP

 Adding TensileCreateLibrary options
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The following example illustrates how to add options When invoking *TensileCreateLibrary*.
-In some cases, such as ``--seprate-architectures`` no arguments are required; whereas, for ``--jobs`` an argument is required.
+The following example illustrates how to add options when invoking *TensileCreateLibrary*.
+In some cases, such as ``--separate-architectures`` no arguments are required; whereas, for ``--jobs`` an argument is required.

 .. code-block::

-    TensileCreateLibrary --separate-architectures --jobs=32 <absolute path to>Logic tensile-output HIP
+    TensileCreateLibrary --separate-architectures --jobs=32 /home/myuser/Logic tensile-output HIP

-.. \-\-cmake-cxx-compiler=CMAKECXXCOMPILER
-    This doesn't appear to do much and I would like to consider removing